 Next on the list are Ilex or the hollies.
 For the most part deer do not prefer most hollies.
 I have seen cases where the deer are hungry enough that they will nibble on the new spring growth of the plant but will not touch the more mature inner growth.
 The more jagged the leaf on the variety of holly you choose the better.

-As mentioned in the beginning of this article, no plant is completely deer resistant.
-If the deer are hungry enough they will tend to nibble on plants in the landscape but there are some plants that are much less attractive to deer for various reasons.
-The species of plants I have mentioned in this article are the plants I have found to be most successful in the garden over my past fifteen years as a designer.
+As mentioned in the beginning of this article, no plant is completely "deer resistant".
+If the deer are hungry enough they will tend to nibble on plants in the landscape, but there are some plants that are much less attractive to deer for various reasons.
+The species of plants I have mentioned in this article are the plants I have found to be most successful in the garden over the years as a designer.
 I hope you find this list to be helpful and informative.
-As Always, Happy Gardening.

 *Update (2015): Barberry has been labeled as invasive in some states.
 Alternatives for dwarf barberry are Dwarf Weigela 'Spilled Wine', 'Wine and Roses'', 'Midnight Wine' or 'Fine Wine'.
 Alternatives for regular sized Barberry are Eastern Ninebark 'Summer Wine' or Purple Smoke Bush.